Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Evaluation

 \section{Evaluation}

-Evaluating personalized agents presents a unique set of challenges that extend beyond the traditional assessment of AI systems, as the target of optimization is not merely task correctness but long-horizon user-specific satisfaction.
-These challenges largely stem from the implicit, context-dependent, and evolving nature of human preferences and desires, which are often under-specified, situation-sensitive, and updated through interaction.
-Consequently, evaluation should prioritize how well an agent aligns with an individual user’s expectations and experience, rather than only how well it completes a task in an objective sense.
-This motivates the need for a comprehensive evaluation mechanism that characterizes personalization from general principles down to ``in-one’s-shoes" assessments that reflect each user’s subjective utility.
-In this section, we provide a systematic overview of evaluation for personalized LLM-powered agents, with Figure~\ref{fig:eval} summarizing how evaluation goals, assessment paradigms, and benchmark families are interconnected within a unified framework.
+Evaluating personalized agents requires going beyond conventional task-centric assessment, because the objective is not only task correctness but also long-horizon, user-specific utility.
+This challenge stems from the fact that human preferences are often implicit, context-dependent, and evolving through interaction, making personalization difficult to measure with a single objective criterion.
+As a result, evaluation should capture not only whether an agent completes a task, but also whether it aligns with an individual user's preferences, expectations, and experience over time.
+In this section, we provide a systematic overview of evaluation for personalized LLM-powered agents.
+As summarized in Figure~\ref{fig:eval}, we organize the discussion into three layers: evaluation goals and metric dimensions, assessment paradigms, and representative benchmark families.